Your marketing consultant says, “People don’t know how great you are.”

 Your client says, “Hey, I really got a lot from your service.”
 That’s your signal to move fast.

 Many happy clients are delighted to help but don’t have time to write out a testimonial.
-So draft up a quote and always, always get permission to use it on your website.
+So draft up a quote for them.

 Sometimes you’ll offer a sensitive service, where you’ll have trouble getting clients to offer signed testimonials.
-When that happens you could consider writing more success stories and offering to provide references for new clients.
+When that happens you could consider writing more success stories and case studies.

 Here’s a free infographic that helps you – and your clients – write testimonials that sell.